aculich/assignment-2-JiajianLu/README.md

  2. ```sudo apt-get install npm```
 2. Clone your webarch-assign-2 repository
 3. Go to terminal, cd into your new webarch-assign-2 repository and install all of your node modules by entering the following command:
- 1. ```npm install``
+ 1. ```npm install```
 4. You are all set!
 Now you can run your server by entering the following command
  1. ```nodejs app.js```
 5. And go to the url http://localhost:3000 on your browser (within your VM)

 ### Build a web server that serves the HTML pages you created in assignment 1
 You will be wiring up your blog that you have created in assignment 1 to be hosted in your web server.
-You will need to create routes (paths) that when a user goes to that path the appropriate page is returned.
-You will also need to use templates (through Mustache)
+You will need to create routes that tell the server to return the HTML of the page that the user requested.
+You will need to use Mustache templates to render these pages.

-The following URL's should load the following pages:
+The following URLs should load the following pages:

 1. http://localhost:3000/index -> home page
 2. http://localhost:3000/about -> about us page